rayxuan2000/E-commerce-Fraud-Detection-and-Risk-Analysis/README.md

 - ip_address : user numeric ip address
 - class : this is what we are trying to predict: whether the activity was fraudulent (1) or not (0).

-The second time is as follows:
+The second table is as follows:

 - lower_bound_ip_address : the lower bound of the numeric ip address for that country